 Autumn Fine Motor Activity

-Using the tweezers to pick up the acrylic pumpkins takes quite a bit of dexterity and coordination, and my three year old found it too difficult, although for my kindergartener it was just the right amount of challenge.
-Using the jumbo tweezers will help develop hand-strength, though, which is so important in writing development.
+Picking up the acrylic pumpkins takes quite a bit of dexterity and coordination, and my three year old found it too difficult, although for my kindergartener it was just the right amount of challenge.
+Using the jumbo tweezers will help develop hand-strength though, which is so important in writing development.

 There wasn’t anything he didn’t love about this.
 “I some, Mommy?” he kept asking while he tried to patiently wait for his brother’s turn to end.
 Then, “Pum-in, Mommy!” (“Pumpkin, Mommy”)